Al-Aqsa Mosque: Ottoman/modern period

-After the Ottomans assumed power in 1517, they did not undertake any major renovations or repairs to the mosque itself, but they did to the Noble Sanctuary as a whole.
-This included the building of the Fountain of Qasim Pasha (1527), the restoration of the Pool of Raranj, and the building of three free-standing domes—the most notable being the Dome of the Prophet built in 1538.
-All construction was ordered by the Ottoman governors of Jerusalem and not the sultans themselves.
-The sultans did make additions to existing minarets, however.
+After the Ottomans assumed power in 1517, they did not undertake any major renovations or repairs to the mosque.
+They made architectural contributions elsewhere on the Haram, including building the Fountain of Qasim Pasha (1527) and three free-standing domes—the most notable being the Dome of the Prophet built in 1538, and restoring the Pool of Raranj.
+These constructions were commissioned by the Ottoman governors of Jerusalem, rather than the sultans, whose contributions were limited to additions to the existing minarets.

-In 1816, the mosque was restored by Governor Sulayman Pasha al-Adil after having been in a dilapidated state.
+In 1816, the mosque was restored by Sulayman Pasha al-Adil, the Acre-based governor of Sidon, after having been in a dilapidated state.

 The first renovation in the 20th century occurred in 1922, when the Supreme Muslim Council under Amin al-Husayni (the Grand Mufti of Jerusalem) commissioned Turkish architect Ahmet Kemalettin Bey to restore al-Aqsa Mosque and the monuments in its precincts.
 The council also commissioned British architects, Egyptian engineering experts and local officials to contribute to and oversee the repairs and additions which were carried out in 1924–25 by Kemalettin.
 The renovations included reinforcing the mosque's ancient Umayyad foundations, rectifying the interior columns, replacing the beams, erecting a scaffolding, conserving the arches and drum of the main dome's interior, rebuilding the southern wall, and replacing timber in the central nave with a slab of concrete.
 The renovations also revealed Fatimid-era mosaics and inscriptions on the interior arches that had been covered with plasterwork.
 The arches were decorated with gold and green-tinted gypsum and their timber tie beams were replaced with brass.
 A quarter of the stained glass windows also were carefully renewed so as to preserve their original Abbasid and Fatimid designs.

-Severe damage was caused by the 1837 and 1927 earthquakes, but the mosque was repaired in 1938 and 1942.

-An earthquake in 1927 and a small tremor in the summer of 1937 eventually brought down the roof of the Aqsa mosque, prompting the reconstruction of the upper part of the north wall of the mosque and the internal refacing of the whole; the partial reconstruction of the jambs and lintels of the central doors; the refacing of the front of five bays of the porch; and the demolition of the vaulted buildings that formerly adjoined the east side of the mosque.
+Severe damage was caused by the 1837 and 1927 earthquakes.
+The damage from the 1927 earthquake and a small tremor in the summer of 1937 caused the roof of the mosque to collapse.
+Repairs were undertaken in 1938 and 1942.
+The upper part of the north wall of the mosque was reconstructed and the whole interior of the roofing was refaced.
+Other repairs included the partial reconstruction of the jambs and lintels of the central doors, the refacing of the front of five bays of the porch, and the demolition of the vaulted buildings that formerly adjoined the east side of the mosque.
+Italian Fascist leader Benito Mussolini donated Carrara marble columns in the late 1930s.